leovewc/hexo/source/_posts/toefl/toefl-word/BBC-word.md

 - Serbia **barely had a touch of the ball** inside the opening 10 minutes, struggling to get to the game as England passed the ball between themselves **with ease**
 - England was similarly **dominant in possession** against Iceland in the final friendly before  the start of Euro 2024, but an insipid performance ended with the victory at Wembley
 - But Gareth Southgate’s side was playing with an obvious **vigor** in the early stages against Serbia, **snapping into challenges** and passing the ball around with purpose.
-- It wasn’t long before England took a deserved lead, as Bellingham timed his late run to perfection^ssfwanm d^ to get in front of his defender and head Bukayo Saka’s **deflected cross**^回传中^ past Predrag Rajkovic in the Serbia goal
+- It wasn’t long before England took a deserved lead, as Bellingham timed his late run to perfection^完美的前插时机^ to get in front of his defender and head Bukayo Saka’s **deflected cross**^回传中^ past Predrag Rajkovic in the Serbia goal.
+- gee up the England fans
+- put the ball out for a throw-in
+- barge^驳船^  sb in the chest  用肩膀碰了sb的胸口
+- Much to the Serbian winger’s annoyance
+- England was given a warning — if it needed one — of just how quickly the game can change when an error from Trent Alexander-Arnold gifted Aleksander Mitrovic possession, but the AI Hilal striker^前锋^ flashed his effort^shoot^ **a fraction wide of the post**^稍稍偏出边柱^
+-